Dharmendra0305/Flight-Booking-System/README.md

 - ui/ → Panels for booking, cancellation, billing, zone view, and logout
 - Main.java → Entry point with JFrame setup

+🚀 How to Run
+.
+Clone the repository
+.
+Run Login.java
+  - Open Login.java in your IDE (e.g., IntelliJ, Eclipse) and run the file.
+.
+Log in with your credentials
+  - Use your registered username and password.
+.
+New user?
+  - Click Signup to create a new account.

 <h2>Login</h2>

 ![Login](https://github.com/Dharmendra0305/Flight-Booking-System/blob/570235693e490c14a1dc739028bd1f595c3fb1d8/Login.png)